A hyperextended knee is where the knee joint bends too far backwards.

-Is a hyperextended knee it is common to injury one or more of the structures in and around the knee.
+With a hyperextended knee it is common to injury one or more of the structures in and around the knee.
 In mild cases, knee hyperextension is not serious but if the knee bends back too far, usually more than around 10 degrees, then other structures, typically the knee ligaments and cartilage, can be damaged which can be more serious.

 Damage to one or more of the four knee ligaments is common with a hyperextended knee.

 It may be a mild ligament sprain, or it could be a complete ligament tear.
 You will generally know if you have done something serious as the hyperextended knee symptoms such as pain will be bad and it will probably be difficult to walk.

 ACL injuries are often accompanied by a popping sound.
 The knee typically has to bend back into at least ten degrees of hyperextension to tear the ACL.

 In some cases, one of the collateral ligaments at the side of the knee is torn, typically the MCL.
 With an MCL tear happens the inner side of the knee is generally very tender and there is swelling and bruising on the medial side of the knee.

 The ligaments may be damaged in isolation, or multiple ligaments may be injured at the same time.
 In the most severe cases, all of the ligaments may be torn.
 When this happens, the joint capsule usually tears as well so there is actually less visible swelling as the swelling isn’t contained in the knee joint.